thenocturnaldevgypsy/duskgrimoires-java-lab-exercises/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 22.0.2+9-70, mixed mode, sharing)
 ```

-At the moment, the workspace contains two folders by default, where:
+At the moment, the workspace contains the following folders, where:

+- 🚧 `computerprogramming1`: the folder that contains the source codes of the programs I've coded for `Computer Programming 1`
+- 🚧 `computerprogramming2`: the folder that contains the source codes of the programs I've coded for `Computer Programming 2`
-- `datastructurealgorithmanalysis`: the folder that contains the source codes of the programs I've coded for `Data Structure and Algorithm Analysis`
+- 🚧 `computerprogramming3`: the folder that contains the source codes of the programs I've coded for `Computer Programming 3`
-- `programmingessentialsoop`: the folder that contains the source codes of the programs I've coded for `Programming Essentials to OOP`
+- ✅ `datastructurealgorithmanalysis`: the folder that contains the source codes of the programs I've coded for `Data Structure and Algorithm Analysis`

 ### 🚧 Roadmap
 See the [open issues](https://github.com/thenocturnaldevgypsy/duskgrimoires-java-lab-exercises/issues) for a list to-do from my side and proposed features (and known issues).

 ### 📖 Contents and Breakdown

+- 🚧 Under Computer Programming 1
+- 🚧 Under Computer Programming 2
+- 🚧 Under Computer Programming 3
-Under Data Structures and Algorithm Analysis
+- ✅ Under Data Structures and Algorithm Analysis
    - [All Activities under Prelim Period](DSAA-LabExercise-Prelim.md)
       - Demo
          1. Demo # 1: One Dimensional Array (Demo_OneDimArray.java)